hellosunking/Ktrim/README.md

 `Ktrim` contains built-in adapter sequences used by Illumina TruSeq kits, Nextera kits, Nextera transposase adapters and BGI sequencing kits within the package.
-However, customized adapter sequences are also allowed by setting '-a' (for read 1) and '-b' (for read 2; if it is the same as read 1, you can left it blank) options.
+However, customized adapter sequences are also allowed by setting '-a' (for read 1) and '-b' (for read 2; if it is the same as read 1, you can leave it blank) options.
 You may need to refer to the manual of your library preparation kit for the adapter sequences.
 Note that in the current version of `Ktrim`, only 1 pair of adapters is allowed.

-Here are the built-in adapter sequences (the copyright should belong to the corresponding companies):
+The following is the built-in adapter sequences (the copyright should belong to the corresponding companies):

 ```
 Illumina TruSeq kits: